onehundredfeet/hmecs/README.md

 - The second is that struct types in Haxe are still allocated individually.
 This makes streamlined processing difficult.
 For large element counts, you are constantly cache missing.
 Passing it off to SIMD processing is also difficult as each element needs to be brought in separately.
 - The performance at scale with lots of views makes adding and removing entities expensive.
 I plan on adding a factory system to speed the creation of entities.
 - Singleton components are not natively supported
+- Ability to customize the storage type per component

 The first version of this will primarily target HashLink, but may be extended to others.